Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Static-Correlation

-where $\Delta E\c^{\sss DFA}$ is the non-additive correlation energy from the DFA used in fragment calculations.
-The results using both PBE and LDA are plotted in the top frame of Fig.\ref{fig:H2} along with the exact $E_p$ for both PBE and LDA.
-We see that inclusion of exact exchange actually worsens the dissociation behaviour.

-However, size-consistency imposes another constraint on the partition energy: at infinite separation $E_p$ must go to zero.
-For H$_2$ the only part of $E_p$ which does not go to zero is the $\Delta E\xc$ term.
-We propose the following overlap-weigthed approximation (OWA):
+The OA of Eq. \ref{e:OA} works by imposing size-consistency on the partition energy: at infinite separation $E_p$ must vanish.
+For H$_2$ and Li$_2$ the only part of $E_p$ which does not go to zero is the $E\xc^{\rm nad}$ term.
+Thus, the OA suprresses it through multiplication by $S$.

-where $S$ is the same overlap measure introduced in Eq.\ref{e:OA}.
-It is plotted in the bottom frame of Fig.\ref{fig:H2}.
-Clearly, the OWA only slightly supresses the overlap.

-The middle frame of figure \ref{fig:H2} shows OWA results using PBE and LDA for $\Delta E_{\sss C}^{\sss DFA}$.
-We see that both OWA-PBE and OWA-LDA follow the exact curve closely and approach the correct dissociation limit.

-To understand the success of OWA we go further and examine the molecular XC potential that yields the same molecular density as our PDFT calculations.
-This can be done in the present case through von Weisz\"{a}cker inversion:

-$\epsilon$ is the KS eigenvalue and $v\H[n_f]$ is the Hartree potential due to the sum of fragment densities.